A Local’s Guide to Visiting Bozeman: All the Things You Can’t Miss Doing and Seeing

 - Bridger Brewing (Has great ginger beer, gluten free beer, and awesome pizza)

 Can’t decide?
 Head to Montana Ale Works, a popular brewpub that has over 40 beers on tap.
 Order some of the eatery’s gourmet, handcrafted comfort food to go along with your pint.

 And why stop at craft beer?
 You can also check out a couple of the craft distilleries in Bozeman such as Wildrye Distilling and Bozeman Spirits Distillery.

-An up and coming neighborhood in Bozeman that intermixes new business with historic architecture.
-You’ll find several eateries, a distillery, a Patagonia shop and a few other shopping boutiques alongside local architecture, real estate, yoga, and other businesses.
+The Cannery is an up and coming neighborhood in Bozeman that intermixes new business with historic architecture.
+You’ll find several eateries, a distillery, a Patagonia shop, and other shopping boutiques interspersed among local business offices for architecture, real estate, and yoga.